8th February 2021

 Compare the situation at Hunterston with that at Faslane, which is a very sheltered port operated by the Navy under the Queens Harbourmaster, they allow conventional ships in berths 1 and 2, however vessels with a windage of >3,500m2 must move off the jetty in sustained winds of >35kts.

 On Tuesday 2nd February 2021, battered by strong easterly winds, a May Day was issued by DS4 which had broken free from its mooring and was drifting without power into the deep water channel towards Great Cumbrae.
 It soon became clear that a major incident was unfurling at Hunterston jetty as DS8 had also broken its moorings and it was only as a result of a number of chance circumstances and the swift action of the emergency services that the drill ships were not blown into open water and potentially onto the opposite shores of Cumbrae, with high environmental damage and potential loss of life.
-The area around Hunterston is of high environmental value and has been designated as a Site of Special Scientific Interest (SSSI) as well as a MPA (Marine Protected Area) and is a rare ecosystem consisting of endangered species protected under OSPAR and the Nature Conservation Act.
+The area around Hunterston is of high environmental value and has been designated as a Site of Special Scientific Interest (SSSI) and is a rare ecosystem consisting of endangered species protected under OSPAR and the Nature Conservation Act.

 To the alarm of onlooking residents in Fairlie, West Kilbride & Cumbrae the serious incident continued, with DS4 held at anchor in the deep water channel and DS8 being held against the jetty by a group of tugboats overseen by the pilot boat and the coast guard, for a further 6 days until the vessels were returned to the jetty on Monday 8th February 2021.